jeff4/bionotes.github.io/_comp/git-notes.md

 	1. `git push --set-upstream origin main` This names the main branch "main".
 Note that i did not name it "master".
 	1. `git push origin`  If you try to execute this command before the `git push --set-upstream origin main` command, git has a helpful error which tells you to execute --set-upstream first before git push origin.

+## 1/02/2024 Tuesday
+* Used `git log --oneline` to view specific commits to revert to.